top of page

 Frequently asked questions

-My fee is £120 for a 50-minute therapy session.
+• £120 for 50-minute session.

 Some people benefit from a short-term focus of around 10–20 sessions, while others prefer longer-term therapy.
 We’ll decide together what feels right for you, depending on your goals and circumstances.